Epiglottitis is inflammation and swelling of the epiglottis.

 - sit well forward and refuse to lie down because it’s even harder for them to breathe in that position

-- be irritable and restless
+- be irritable, restless, uncomfortable and upset

 - feel hot with a fever.